timo-hash/PaintItGame2.0/README.md

 ## User Story
+- As a user, I want to be able to end the game when I finish the puzzle successfully
-- As a user, I want to be able to see whether I failed (game over) or I finished the puzzle
+- As a user, I want to be able to end the game when I run outside of the boundaries or into the trail (lose)
 - As a user, I want to be able to move the square in all 4 directions
-- As a user, I want to be able to try again or quit after I failed a stage
+- As a user, I want to be able to enter my name into the leaderboard once I have finished or failed
-- As a user, I want to be able to enter my name into the leaderboard once I have passed the stages
+- As a user, I want to be able to see the leaderboard
-- As a user, I want to be able to select the option to see the leaderboard and the score of other players
+- As a user, I want to be able to be able to try again